buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcExternalReferenceResource/Entities/IfcLibraryReference.md

 # IfcLibraryReference

 An _IfcLibraryReference_ is a reference into a library of information by _Location_ (provided as a URI).
 It also provides an optional inherited _Identification_ key to allow more specific references to library sections or tables.
 The inherited _Name_ attribute allows for a human interpretable identification of the library item.
-Also, general information on the library from which the reference is taken, is given by the _ReferencedLibrary_ relation which identifies the relevant occurrence of _IfcLibraryInformation_.
+Also, general information on the library from which the reference is taken, is given by the _ReferencedLibrary_ relation which identifies the relevant occurrence of _IfcLibraryInformation_.<!-- end of definition -->

 The _IfcLibraryReference_ additionally provides the capability to handle multilingual library entries.
 The _Language_ attribute then holds the language tag for the language used by the strings kept in the _Name_ and the _Description_ attribute.